RamitSharma991/iOS16/README.md

 - When the stack shows its root view, the path is empty
 - the stack also keeps track of all the navigation destinations declared inside it, or inside any view pushed onto the stack
 - if you'd like to use this path yourself (e.g., for programmatic navigation), use the new type-erasing NavigationPath collection where you can push values of different types

+Persistent state

+- encapsulate your navigation state into a Codable model
+- use SceneStorage to save and restore that state
+- restore data via .task: